Close Loop allows you to feed content from your Projects into your Library, which will keep it fresh with your most up to date content.

 Tip: You can filter the Entries in Close Loop by the user who submitted the Answer and prioritize based on their level of expertise.

-What to Close Loop On?
+What Should I Close Loop On?

 Certain custom content that will not be reused should not be added back into your Library, as this increases the risk of having it show up on a subsequent proposal.